lunar0x4/mad-city-rob-script/README.md

 ## Notes
 - It is queueable (so you can define rob("Bank") or rob("Jewelry") at the same time and it will queue both of them)
+- You may get kicked by the game, don't worry - this is normal and happens often.